dabicho/android-excercises/README.md

-android-excercises
+android-exercises
 ==================

-Code from book excercises
+Code from book exercises
 This project represents de advances in the first apk from Android Programming It's just a stupid quiz